 While people are always busy buying and selling their phones and devices; they all have one common goal: to make back a little bit of money of which they originally spent to put towards a newer device.

 It’s been lamented that this phone is a copy of all of the other flagship phones out there with but a few differences.
 They say it is a mix of an iPhone 6, a HTC M9 and a HTC 10, but only in a plastic model.
-The OnePlus 1s and 2s came entirely encapsulated in plastic, for the Three they upgraded to a new aluminum body design.
-For a phone trying to compete with the flagship phones, going full plastic probably isn’t the best choice, hence the upgrade, but alas, the OnePlus 3 seems to be doing fairly well because when you hold it in our hand it actually feels like and is balanced the same as an iPhone 6.
+The OnePlus 1s and 2s came entirely encapsulated in plastic.
+For the Three they upgraded to a new aluminum body design.
+For a phone trying to compete with the flagship phones, going full plastic probably isn’t the best choice, hence the upgrade.
+But alas, the OnePlus 3 seems to be doing fairly well.
+When you hold it in our hand it actually feels like and is balanced the same as an iPhone 6.

 The hardware that it features is interesting.
 They’ve decided to load it with 6G of RAM, that is generally more than you find in a lot of laptops.
 Unfortunately, they only gave it 64GB of storage and without any ways of expanding with a SD slot.
 However, they were able to put dual-SIM ports for those that travel out of country often or just need multiple carriers for whatever reasons.